Pompeii, Italy. Life in the Time of Eruption: Vesuvius

 Volpes is filthy rich and holds a commanding position in Senatus.
 He is also the cruellest type of man one can imagine: a rapacious businessman, a callous husband and father, a brutal slave owner.
 I believe him to hate all humans.
 I’m not sure if he at least loves himself.
 But he surely loves power!

 The thought that he will own an otium garden that could only be rivalled by the Cesar’s titillated his pride so much so that he threw the bag of gold on the table as if it had no value at all.
-Together with a transaction papyrus stating that I am entitled to travel around the Empire and abroad as necessary to get the most exotic seeds, plants and trees to bring to Pompeii, all expenses paid additionally.
+Together with a transaction papyrus stating that I am entitled to travel around the Empire and abroad as necessary to get the most exotic seeds, plants and trees to bring to Pompeii, all expenses paid by Volpes.
 And also that if I fail to complete my task within a year, I will become Volpes’ property and slave in his quarry on the Lattari Mountains.

 The man whose fame precedes his predestined name won’t leave anything to chance!